-Figure 65 plots the nominal system NF with 16-bit output data as a function of AGC in both narrow-band and wideband mode.
+Figure 67 plots the nominal system NF with 16-bit output data as a function of AGC in both narrow-band and wideband mode.
 In wideband mode, the NF curve is virtually unchanged relative to the 24-bit output data because the output SNR before truncation is always less than the 96 dB SNR that 16-bit data can support.
 However, in narrow-band mode, where the output SNR approaches or exceeds the SNR that can be supported with 16-bit data, the degradation in system NF is more severe.
-Furthermore, if the signal processing within the DSP adds noise at the level of an LSB, the system noise figure can be degraded even more than Figure 65 shows.
-For example, this could occur in a fixed 16-bit DSP whose code is not optimized to process the AD9864's 16-bit data with minimal quantization effects.
-To limit the quantization effects within the AD9864, the 24-bit data undergoes noise shaping just prior to 16-bit truncation, thus reducing the in-band quantization noise by 5 dB (with 2× oversampling).
-This explains why 98.8 dBFS SNR performance is still achievable with 16-bit data in a 10 kHz BW.
+Furthermore, if the signal processing within the DSP adds noise at the level of an LSB, the system noise figure can be degraded even more than Figure 67 shows.
+For example, this might occur in a fixed 16-bit DSP whose code is not optimized to process the AD9864 16-bit data with minimal quantization effects.
+To limit the quantization effects within the AD9864, the 24-bit data undergoes noise shaping just prior to 16-bit truncation, thus reducing the in-band quantization noise by 5 dB (with $2\times$ oversampling).
+Therefore, 98.8 dBFS SNR performance is still achievable with 16-bit data in a 10 kHz BW.

-Figure 65.
-Nominal System Noise Figure and Peak SNR vs. AGCG Setting ($f{\rm IF} = 73.35$ MHz, $f{\rm CLK} = 18$ MSPS, and 16-bit I/Q Data)
+Figure 67.
+Nominal System Noise Figure and Peak SNR vs. AGCG Setting $(f{\parallel} = 73.35 \text{ MHz}, f{\subset K} = 18 \text{ MSPS}, and 16-bit I/Q Data)$

+APPLICATIONS CONSIDERATIONS

-APPLICATIONS CONSIDERATIONS Frequency Planning
+Frequency Planning

-The LO frequency (and/or ADC clock frequency) must be chosen carefully to prevent known internally generated spurs from mixing down along with the desired signal, thus degrading the SNR performance.
-The major sources of spurs in the AD9864 are the ADC clock and digital circuitry operating at 1/3 of $f{\rm CLK}$.
-Thus, the clock frequency ($f{\rm CLK}$) is the most important variable in determining which LO (and therefore IF) frequencies are viable.
+The LO frequency (and/or ADC clock frequency) must be chosen carefully to prevent known internally generated spurs from mixing down along with the desired signal and thus degrading the SNR performance.
+The major sources of spurs in the AD9864 are the ADC clock and digital circuitry operating at 1/3 of f{CLK} .
+Therefore, the clock frequency (f{CLK}) is the most important variable in determining which LO (and therefore IF) frequencies are viable.

 Many applications have frequency plans that take advantage of industry-standard IF frequencies due to the large selection of low cost crystal or SAW filters.
-If the selected IF frequency and ADC clock rate result in a problematic spurious component, an alternative ADC clock rate should be selected by slightly modifying the decimation factor and CLK synthesizer settings (if used) such that the output sample rate remains the same.
-Also, applications requiring a certain degree of tuning range should take into consideration the location and magnitude of these spurs when determining the tuning range as well as optimum IF and ADC clock frequency.
+If the selected IF frequency and ADC clock rate result in a problematic spurious component, select an alternative ADC clock rate by slightly modifying the decimation factor and CLK synthesizer settings (if used) so that the output sample rate remains the same.
+Also, applications requiring a certain degree of tuning range must take into consideration the location and magnitude of these spurs when determining the tuning range as well as optimum IF and ADC clock frequency.

-Figure 66 plots the measured in-band noise power as a function of the LO frequency for $f{\rm CLK}=18$ MHz and an output signal bandwidth of 150 kHz when no signal is present.
-Any LO frequency resulting in large spurs should be avoided.
-As this figure shows, large spurs result when the LO is $f{\rm CLK}/8=2.25$ MHz away from a harmonic of 18 MHz , i.e., $n f{\rm CLK} \pm f{\rm CLK}/8$.
-Also problematic are LO frequencies whose odd order harmonics, i.e., $m f{\rm LO}$, mix with harmonics of $f{\rm CLK}$ to $f{\rm CLK}/8$.
+Figure 69 plots the measured in-band noise power as a function of the LO frequency for $f{\rm CLK}=18$ MHz and an output signal bandwidth of 150 kHz when no signal is present.
+Any LO frequency resulting in large spurs must be avoided.
+As this figure shows, large spurs result when the LO is $f{\rm CLK}/8=2.25$ MHz away from a harmonic of 18 MHz , that is, n $f{\rm CLK}\pm f{\rm CLK}/8$.
+Also problematic are LO frequencies whose odd order harmonics (that is, $m \times f{LO})$ mix with harmonics of f{CLK} to $f{CLK}/8$.
 This spur mechanism is a result of the mixer being internally driven by a squared-up version of the LO input consisting of the LO frequency and its odd order harmonics.
-These spur frequencies can be calculated from the relation where m = 1, 3, 5... and n = 1, 2, 3...
+These spur frequencies can be calculated from the relation where: